IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_defense.md

 Your Thesis Peers can also attend your presentation and Q&A.

 See <a href="dm997X_ms_thesis_syllabus.md">syllabus</a> for descriptions of these thesis roles.

-Your thesis defenses *may* be recorded for documentation for IDM's websites.
-If you are not comfortable with possibly having your defense documented, let IDM's Academic Advisor, Eric Maiello eric.maiello@nyu.edu, know as soon as possible.

 ##THESIS DEFENSE SCHEDULE